 All Montana notary applicants are required to provide proof of a four-year, $25,000 notary bond.
 The cost of the bond is $40.
 The notary bond protects the public from any errors made by the notary.
 The notary bond is available for download immediately on checkout.

 Step 3- Sign the statement and oath of office

 Sign the statement and oath of office before another notary.
 The notary will put you under oath and notarize the document.
 The oath is a pledge that you will uphold the constitutions of the United States and Montana and perform your duties to the best of your ability.

 Step 4- Take and pass the Montana notary exam

 All notary applicants are required to pass the Montana Notary Exam to prove their understanding of the duties and responsibilities of the office.
 The exam is offered by the Montana Secretary of State.
 There is no additional cost for the examination.

 Step 5- Order a notary stamp and notary journal

-All Montana notaries are required to record notarial acts in a journal and authenticate notarial acts they perform with an inked notary stamp.
-All our notary stamps are made in-house comply with Montana notary law.
+All Montana notaries are required to record notarial acts in a journal and authenticate them with an inked notary stamp.
+All our notary stamps are made in house and comply with Montana notary law.